RaumZeit/MarchingSquares.js/README.md

 `polygons`: *bool* - if `true` the function returns a list of path coordinates for individual polygons within each grid cell, if `false` returns a list of path coordinates representing the outline of connected polygons.
 Default `false`.

 `linearRing`: *bool* - if `true`, the polygon paths are returned as linear rings, i.e. the first and last coordinate are identical indicating a closed path.
+Note, that for the `IsoContour` implementation a value of `false` reduces the output to *iso lines* that are not necessarily closed paths.
 Default `true`.

 ----